Is It Worth It To Stay At A Disney World Resort? Or Is Off-Site For Disney World Better?

 There are lots of off-site Disney World options from traditional hotels to luxury home rentals to basic Airbnbs.
 Families can find perfect off-site Disney World accommodations within any budget.

 Now before rushing off to book an off-site Disney World vacation, make sure you factor in hidden expenses.
-If you are staying off-site at an Airbnb, VRBO, or other vacation home you’ll need a rental car.
+Many off-site hotels charge resort fees which can sneakily add up.

 Another hidden cost of driving yourself to Disney World is parking fees.
 Disney World theme park parking costs $25 to $50 per car per day and can add up quickly.